Application Gateway configuration overview

 This capability dynamically sets the host header in the request to the host name of the back-end pool.
 It uses an IP address or FQDN.

-This feature helps when the domain name of the back end is different from the DNS name of the application gateway, and the back end relies on a specific host header or Server Name Indication (SNI) extension to resolve to the correct endpoint.
+This feature helps when the domain name of the back end is different from the DNS name of the application gateway, and the back end relies on a specific host header to resolve to the correct endpoint.

 An example case is multi-tenant services as the back end.
 An app service is a multi-tenant service that uses a shared space with a single IP address.
 So, an app service can only be accessed through the hostnames that are configured in the custom domain settings.